Civil War (band): Gods and Generals (2015)

-The Last Full Measure and new vocalist (2016-2018)
+The Last Full Measure and new vocalist (2016–2018)

 The band later released their third album, titled The Last Full Measure which was released in November 2016.
 Vocalist Nils Patrik Johansson departed the band a month later.
-The rest of the band members held open auditions for a new vocalist, finally settling on Kelly Sundown Carpenter, who was announced as the band's new vocalist on February 9, 2017.
+The rest of the band members held open auditions for a new vocalist, finally settling on Kelly Sundown Carpenter, who was announced as the band's new vocalist on 9 February 2017.

-Sabaton 20th Anniversary Concert & Upcoming fourth studio album (2019-present)
+Sabaton 20th-anniversary concert and Invaders (2019–present)

-On August 1, 2019, Mullback, Mÿhr, and Sundén rejoined Sabaton for the band's 20th anniversary show at Wacken Open Air.
+On 1 August 2019, Mullback, Mÿhr and Sundén rejoined Sabaton for the band's 20th-anniversary show at Wacken Open Air.
 For the show, the band headlined both main stages at the same time, with the current Sabaton lineup taking the "Faster" stage, while Mullback, Mÿhr, and Sundén taking the "Harder" stage with Thobbe Englund.
-On August 2, 2019, the band released the first song with Carpenter on vocals, "Dead Man's Glory".
-The single featured fellow ex-Sabaton guitarist Thobbe Englund on lead guitar.
+On 2 August 2019, the band released the first song with Carpenter on vocals, "Dead Man's Glory".
+The single featured fellow ex-Sabaton guitarist, Thobbe Englund on lead guitar.
 They later announced on their website that they will soon start recording their fourth album.

-On 12 March 2021 the band announced that Thobbe Englund has replaced Rikard Sunden.
+On 12 March 2021, the band announced that Englund had replaced Sunden, who had been charged and convicted in a Swedish court of sexual abuse of an eight-year-old girl, as well as of possession of child pornography.
+Sundén, who changed his legal name to Johan Andersson, has separated from his wife, Sigrid.

-On May 24, 2021.
-It is revealed in the band's Instagram page that Oskar Montelius will be making a guest appearance on backing vocals.
-This is Montelius' 1st recording with the band since leaving in 2015.
+On 24 May 2021, it was revealed in the band's Instagram page that Oskar Montelius would be making a guest appearance on backing vocals.
+This was Montelius' 1st recording with the band since leaving in 2015.

-On 7th April 2022, the band's fourth studio album Invaders was announced to be released on June 17th, with the title track released as a single on the same day.
+On 7 April 2022, the band's fourth studio album Invaders was announced to be released on 17 June, with the title track released as a single on the same day.